benelan/choroator/README.md

 ## The Python Scripts

-There are three python files located in the python directory:
+There are two python files located in the python directory:

 ### __dataImport__

 This is the command line version.
-Name the csv file you wish to use 'data.csv' and place it in the cmc/data/csv directory.
+Name the CSV file you wish to use 'data.csv' and place it in the cmc/data/csv directory.
 If one of the command line arguements is misspelled or omitted the default values are chosen.
 The script takes 4 command line arguments with the following options:

 __Data classification__
 * 'jenks' (Default)
 * 'quantile'
 * 'percentile'
 * 'equal' (Equal Interval)
 * 'natural' (Natural Breaks)

 __color palette__
 * 'blue' (Default)
 * 'green'
 * 'red'
 * 'gold'
 * 'purple'

 __base map__
 * 'satellite' (Default)
 * 'dark'
 * 'light'
 * 'streets'
 * 'outdoors'

 __data normalization__
-* 'none' (Default)
+* none (Default)
 * 'density' (divides by state's area)

 **Note: when normalizing by area, 'District of Columbia' is omitted from the pysal classsifaction functions**